 Drive lockout (DLO) is a function to prevent the wheelchair from being driven when the seat tilt or recline are beyond a pre-determined safe total angle.
 The total angle can be any combination of seat angle, recline and/or surface angle.
-Drive lockout only respond when you adjust angles in standstill.
+For most of the Invacare wheelchair models, Drive lockout only responds when you adjust angles in standstill.
+AVIVA RX makes an exception: Drive lockout also responds while driving.